funkenblatt/EPDF/README.rst

 * Work in a robust manner
 * Handle character encodings
+* Deal with encrypted documents of any kind
 * Anything particularly useful

 I'm concentrating on that last bullet item at the moment.